marcglasberg/async_redux/README.md

 // Dispatch action
 context.dispatch(MyAction());

+// Use isWaiting to show a spinner. var isWaiting = context.isWaitingFor(MyAction);
 ```

 If your state class is called `AppState`, copy the following code to define your extension: